 The maritime history of the Turkish coast goes back almost as far as the history of the sail itself.
 In fact, the Underwater Archaeological Museum in Bodrum presently houses the remains of the world’s oldest known shipwreck, discovered outside the small seaside village of Kas.

 Turkey is a very blessed country as such that it is surrounded by turquoise clear waters on its three sides.
 The Mediterranean sea on the south, The Aegean Sea on the west and the Black Sea up north.
 These characteristics make Turkey one of the best sailing regions in the world.
 The other plus to this is that the West Coast of Turkey is just a few miles from most Greek Islands.

 The region has well-equipped marinas usually rated the best in the Mediterranean region.
-They are so strategically situated and built which makes them so convenient for getting provisions, going shopping and dine in the restaurants.
-They are also s close to number of ancient historical sites where you can easily go and explore if interested.
+They are so strategically situated and built which makes them so convenient for getting provisions, going shopping and dining in the restaurants.
+They are also close to a number of ancient historical sites where you can easily go and explore if interested.